happyqingye/Shein_Ounass-Asos_TestAutomation_POC/README.md

 #To Run the project using CMD :
 - install gradle using CMD command "brew install gradle"
 - Go to test.properties in the project directory and update chromedriver path with your own chrome driver path
-- Navigate to the main directory which contains gradlew.bat and open cmd then type "gradlew clean test"
+- Navigate to the main directory which contains gradlew.bat and open cmd then type "gradle clean test"

 #To run using jenkins :
 - choose freestyle project